Chinmoym/OS-IPC/README.md

 # OS-IPC
 OS IPC

-This folder contains some basic implementation of OS IPC techniques
+This folder contains some basic implementation of OS IPC techniques.

+This project is just for academic purpose.